-A traveler sees a pair of headlights disappear off a road in rural Turkey and goes to investigate.
+A traveler sees a pair of headlights disappear near the Black Sea in Turkey and goes to investigate.
 This story was chosen as a runner-up of the Wrong Turns travel writing competition.

 As usual, Reza is behind the wheel of his old Mercedes.
 He is not much of a conversationalist, and I cannot read without getting car sick, so I pass the miles either looking out the window or sleeping.
 Engaging with the latter, I drift off.

 When I open my eyes again, the first thing I see is a cluster of three shepherds squatting on their heels.
 Around them several dozen fat-tailed sheep are foraging on the meager clumps of vegetation.
 Except for the slow turning of heads as they watch us pass, the sheep and their caretakers are motionless.
 Shepherds must think a lot as they tend their flocks.
 Aren’t they the ones who invented astronomy out here?
 Maybe a religion or two?

 We are following the curves of the Black Sea’s southern coast.
 I find myself fixating on the surface of the pavement – they call it macadam here.
 It is higher than the surrounding land by half a meter, and in my dozy state, I convince myself our tires are rolling on the top layer of a stack of fossil roads.
 I imagine Alexander’s legions tramping over the bottom-most road, his warriors athwart battle elephants.

 I see the first planet low in the western sky.
 It might be Venus chasing the sun.
 I bet those shepherds would know.

 It is late to be finding a place to camp for the night when Reza turns off the lightly traveled coastal road and steers up a promising gravel track.
 We stop on the crest of a hillock covered with wildflowers.
 A low wall of stacked rocks crosses our modest Turkish summit.
 The site seems to have all the makings of a peaceful bivouac.